 Plasma MDA levels in rats induced by intermittent anaerobic swimming increased due to heightened free radical activity.
 This surge in free radicals was caused by factors such as hypoxia in tissues, damage to erythrocyte and myocyte membranes, and increased electron leakage during tissue reperfusion.
 When the number of free radicals exceeds the body's antioxidant defense capacity, it leads to oxidative stress in cell membranes.
-This, in turn, triggers lipid peroxidation, resulting in the production of MDA as one of its byproducts.
+This, in turn, triggers lipid peroxidation, producing MDA as one of its byproducts.

-Strawberry contains high phenolic compounds, particularly anthocyanin pigments and vitamin C. Anthocyanins contribute to the bright color of the fruit and exhibit antioxidant properties, while vitamin C also acts as an antioxidant.
-The administration of SEE increases the antioxidant capacity in the body, thereby reducing oxidative stress.
-This was evident from the significant decrease in plasma MDA levels in the group receiving SEE.
+Strawberry contains high phenolic compounds, particularly anthocyanin pigments and vitamin C. Anthocyanins contribute to the fruit's bright color and exhibit antioxidant properties, while vitamin C also acts as an antioxidant.
+The administration of SEE increases the body's antioxidant capacity, thereby reducing oxidative stress.
+This was evident from the significant decrease in plasma MDA levels in the Group receiving SEE.

-Plasma MDA level in Group II was insignificantly lower than Group I, by -0.043 (95% CI of -0.23 to 0.89), with p=0.925.
-This implied that at higher strawberry doses, an antioxidant activity insignificantly reduced plasma MDA level.
-Since only 2 doses were tested, a dose-response graph to reveal the most effective had not been observed.
+Plasma MDA level in Group II was insignificantly lower than in Group I, by -0.043 (95% CI of -0.23 to 0.89), with p=0.925.
+This implied that antioxidant activity insignificantly reduced plasma MDA levels at higher strawberry doses.
+Since only 2 doses were tested, a doseresponse graph was not observed to reveal the most effective.

 MDA level of Groups I and II, which were -0.0507 nmol/g (95% CI -0.239 to 0.137) at p=0.886 and Group II was-0.094 nmol/g (95% CI -0.277 to 0.0893) at p=0.518, respectively, was insignificantly lower than Group III.
-Therefore, both SEE and vitamin E showed similar effectiveness in the reduction process.
+Therefore, SEE and vitamin E showed similar effectiveness in the reduction process.

 Slower Exhaustion Time.
 Based on the results obtained after the 4-day treatment, exhaustion time data of the 4 treatment groups were statistically analyzed.
 To determine the appropriate statistical method, the skewness and kurtosis ratios were examined to assess the normality status of the data.
-The results indicated that the data followed a normal distribution, making it suitable for parametric testing using ANOVA.
+The results indicated the data followed a normal distribution, making it suitable for parametric testing using ANOVA.
 The parametric test suggested that the outcomes of this study could be considered representative of the same subjects.

 ANOVA showed significant differences among the treatment groups, leading to further investigation with Tukey's test to determine the size of the differences between the groups.
 The results indicated that the exhaustion time of Group I was significantly longer than IV by 7.72 minutes (95% CI 2.61 to 12.83) with p=0.001.
 Similarly, Group II exhibited a significantly longer exhaustion time than IV by 18.4 minutes (95% CI 13.42 to 23.37) with p=0.000.
-These outcomes showed a slower time in the group of rats receiving SEE compared to those administered placebo in the form of distilled water.
+These outcomes showed a slower time in the Group of rats receiving SEE than in those administered placebo in distilled water.

 Exhaustion time in rats induced by intermittent anaerobic swimming was faster due to increased free radical activity.
-Factors such as hypoxia in tissues, damage to erythrocyte and myocyte membranes, and increased electron leakage during tissue reperfusion contribute to an increase the formation of free radicals.
+Factors such as hypoxia in tissues, damage to erythrocyte and myocyte membranes, and increased electron leakage during tissue reperfusion contribute to an increase in the formation of free radicals.
 When free radical activity exceeds the body's antioxidant defense capacity, oxidative stress occurs in muscle cells.
 This disrupted the sarcoplasmic reticulum calcium channel, resulting in a faster exhaustion time.

 Strawberry contains phenolic compounds, particularly anthocyanin pigments and vitamin C. Anthocyanins give this fruit a bright color and exhibit antioxidant abilities, while vitamin C acts as an antioxidant.
-By administering SEE, the antioxidant capacity in the body increased, thereby reducing oxidative stress.
-This was evident from the significantly slower exhaustion time in the group giving SEE.
+The body's antioxidant capacity increases by administering SEE, thereby reducing oxidative stress.
+This was evident from the significantly slower exhaustion time in the Group giving SEE.